Meta Model

 Information

-Please note that LeanIX has updated its Meta Model v3 and is rolling out the evolved Meta Model v4 to workspaces for new customers.
-Existing customers who are using the Meta Model v3 are not obliged to migrate, but can decide proactively to use the Meta Model v4.
-Read this page for more background information on the changes and the delta between the Meta Model v3 and the Meta Model v4.
+LeanIX has recently updated its Meta Model v3 and has introduced the enhanced Meta Model v4 for new customers.
+Existing customers currently using the Meta Model v3 are not required to migrate, but they have the option to proactively choose the Meta Model v4.
+For a detailed understanding of the changes and the differences between the Meta Model v3 and Meta Model v4, see Delta to Meta Model v3.

-You can identify if you are leveraging the Meta Model v3 or the Meta Model v4 by the names of certain Fact Sheet types.
-If your workspace has Fact Sheet types such as User Group, Project and Process, it's based on the Meta Model v3.
+You can determine whether your workspace is leveraging the Meta Model v3 or Meta Model v4 by examining the names of specific Fact Sheet types.
+If your workspace includes Fact Sheet types like User Group, Project, and Process, it indicates that it is based on the Meta Model v3.

 Key concepts: Layers, Fact Sheets, Fact Sheet types, and subtypes